vaibhavpras/Coding-Challenge/README.md

 Here's the pseudocode for the DBSCAN algorithm:

- 1. Decide the value of eps and minPts. [eps (epsilon): The maxi radius that forms the neighbourhood of one core point; minPts: Minimum number of points inside a neighbourhood that are needed to form a cluster.]
+ 1. Decide the value of eps and minPts. [eps (epsilon): The max radius that forms the neighbourhood of one core point; minPts: Minimum number of points inside a neighbourhood that are needed to form a cluster.]

 2. For each point:
 Calculate its distance from all other points.
 If the distance is less than or equal to eps then mark that point as a neighbor of x.
 If the point gets a neighboring count greater than or equal to minPts, then mark it as a core point or visited.